-Whether it be increasing the percentage of fish sport anglers are able to keep on the Columbia, improving fish runs, or keeping hatcheries open, NSIA is constantly working to make sure there are plenty of reasons to hit the water, year round.
-Join today to have an advocate for you.
+Whether it is standing up to powerful anti-recreational fishing lobbyists, improving fish runs, or keeping hatcheries open, NSIA is constantly working to make sure there are plenty of reasons to hit the water, year round.
+Join today to have a tireless advocate for you.

 Sportfishing Groups Ask ODFW Commission to Keep Their Promise Posted Nov 29, 2016 By NSIA